MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-devify-a-project.md

 !["Dev-ify"](media/how-to-devify-a-project/dev-ify.png)

 As explained in [Azure Developer CLI Overview](Azure-Developer-CLI-Overview), `az dev cli` looks for specific configuration files in a pre-defined folder structure.
-Here's a walkthrough on how to convert a simple application to an Azure dev enabled template.
+Here's a walkthrough on how to convert a basic application to an Azure dev enabled template.

 > Currently supported/planned hosting platform for the application:
 >